-All PN students are required to take the ATI NCLEX-PN live review course prior to taking the NCLEX-PN examination and will be administered during the final semester of the program.
-This course reviews concepts learned in the Practical Nursing program and reviews test-taking strategies to prepare for the NCLEX-PN exam.
+All RN students are required to take the ATI NCLEX-RN live review course prior to taking the NCLEX-RN examination and will be administered during the final semester of the program.
+This course reviews concepts learned in the LPN-BSN program and reviews test-taking strategies to prepare for the NCLEX-RN exam.

-High Stakes Skills Check-offs and Exams
+Skills Checkoffs and Exams

-Throughout the Nursing Program, there are mandatory competency tests that must be successfully completed in order to progress in the program.
+Throughout the Nursing Program, there are mandatory competency exams that must be successfully completed to progress in the program.
 These include: